Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

 \subsection{Problem-specific PQCs for the TSP}

-In this subsection, we introduce problem-specific PQCs for the traveling salesman problem (TSP).
-The TSP is a well-known NP-hard problem in combinatorial optimization problems.
-The traveling salesman goes from city to city to sell products, and the objective is to find the shortest path that the salesman can visit all the cities once and return to his starting point.
-With an undirected graph $G=(V, E)$, we can formulate the TSP as follows.
-Each edge $(u,v) \in E$ in the graph has weight $W_{u,v}$, then find the Hamiltonian cycle such that the sum of the weights of each edge in the cycle is minimized.
-Let $N=|V|$ and let us label the vertices $1,..., N$.
-For a linear program, we use $N^2$ variables $x_{v,p}$ where $v$ represents the vertex and $p$ represents its order in a prospective cycle.
-Then, the linear program of the TSP is formulated as Eq.~\eqref{eq:tsp}.
-Note that $N+1$ should be read as $1$ in Eq.~\eqref{eq:tsp}.
+In this subsection, we introduce problem-specific PQCs tailored for the traveling salesman problem (TSP).
+The TSP is a well-known NP-hard problem that appears in the field of combinatorial optimization.
+The problem involves a traveling salesman visiting a set of cities with the objective of finding the shortest possible route that allows the salesman to visit each city exactly once and return to the starting point.

+Given an undirected graph $G=(V, E)$, where each edge $(u,v) \in E$ has an associated weight $W_{u,v}$, the goal is to find the Hamiltonian cycle with the minimum sum of edge weights.
+Let $N=|V|$ and label the vertices $1,..., N$.
+For a quadratic program, we use $N^2$ variables $x_{v,p}$, where $v$ represents the vertex and $p$ represents its order in a prospective cycle.
+The quadratic program of the TSP can be formulated as shown in Eq.~\eqref{eq:tsp}.
+Note that $x_{v, N+1}$ is interpreted as $x_{v,1}$ in Eq.~\eqref{eq:tsp}.

-In this paper, we propose four PQCs for the TSP.
-Each of them has different characteristics such as the types of the constraints considered, the number of quantum gates, and the number of parameters.
-Their details will be explained in Sec.~\ref{sec:tsp_proposed_1}, Sec.~\ref{sec:tsp_proposed_2}, Sec.~\ref{sec:tsp_proposed_3}, and Sec.~\ref{sec:tsp_proposed_4}, respectively.
+In this paper, we propose four distinct PQCs for the TSP.
+Each PQC possesses unique characteristics, such as the types of constraints considered, the number of quantum gates used, and the number of parameters required.
+The details of these PQCs will be elaborated upon in Sec.\ref{sec:tsp_proposed_1}, Sec.\ref{sec:tsp_proposed_2}, Sec.\ref{sec:tsp_proposed_3}, and Sec.\ref{sec:tsp_proposed_4}.